-25 YEARS OF IMPACT
+25+ YEARS OF IMPACT

 Dear Denim Day Community,

 Sexual and domestic violence are endemic in our world.
-The trauma from these issues is foundational and a root cause to so many social harms—like homelessness, gun violence, mass shootings, mental illness, substance abuse, and more.
+The trauma from these issues is foundational and a root cause of so many social harms—like homelessness, gun violence, mass shootings, mental illness, substance abuse, and more.
 To truly end sexual violence, we must connect the dots with other violences and social harms and recognize the urgency of this intersectionality.
-Denim Day is an opportunity include ALL survivors, their families and communities, and support the growing efforts for equity, justice, and a safer world.
+Denim Day is an opportunity to include ALL survivors, their families and communities, and support the growing efforts for equity, justice, and a safer world.

 patti-peace-heart.png